NdibeRaymond/wiki_donate/README.md

 docker-compose up -d --build
 ```

-2. The project should be up and running by.
-Visit http://localhost:3000 to get started
+2. The project should be up and running.
+Visit http://localhost:3000 to get started.

 ## Steps to run tests:

 ### Integration tests

-1. While the docker containers are still up, run:
+1. While the docker containers are still up,
+   run the following command in the directory with your docker-compose file:

 ```commandline
 docker-compose exec express bash